 Sprucing up the out-of-doors

 Whether your outdoor space is seasonal or livable all year-round, having an exterior spot to relax is an upgrade in lifestyle and property value.
 You may be wondering how to make the most out of a rooftop deck or an urban backyard.
 Preparing for an outdoor remodel has many moving parts—some projects more complex than others.
-Sweeten breaks down how to begin planning and shares a timeline so your green space can be ready by summertime.
+We break down how to begin planning and share a timeline so your green space can be ready by summertime.